Welcome

 .

-6.8.
+5.8.
 Meter Chart

 A special chart is the meter chart.
 It compares values and shows the percent of the total.
-To configure the values boundaries use the property meter
+To configure the value’s boundaries use the property meter

 , it supports the following attributes: